 1. Uncompressed static assets on the server

-The file transfer speed from your server to the browser can be reduced through Gzip.
+Gzip will reduce your file transfer speed from your server to the browser – one of the biggest web performance killers.

 Gzip compresses your web pages and stylesheets before sending them over to the browser.
-This drastically reduces transfer time since the files are much smaller (up to 70% file size reduction).
+Compression drastically reduces transfer time since the files are much smaller (up to 70% file size reduction).

 - Optimizes conditional expressions